Georgetown University

 Georgetown University is a private Jesuit research university in Washington, D.C., United States.
 Founded by Bishop John Carroll in 1789, (Note: as Georgetown College) it is the oldest Catholic institution of higher education in the United States, the oldest university in Washington, D.C., (Note: Predating the establishment of the District of Columbia, which annexed the settlement of Georgetown, then part of Maryland, in 1801.) and the nation's first federally chartered university.

 The university has eleven undergraduate and graduate schools.
 Its main campus, located in the Georgetown historic neighborhood, is on a hill above the Potomac River and identifiable by Healy Hall, a National Historic Landmark.
 It is classified among "R1: Doctoral Universities – Very high research activity."
-The university offers degree programs in forty-eight disciplines, enrolling an average of 7,500 undergraduate and 10,000 graduate students from more than 135 countries.
+The university offers degree programs in forty-eight disciplines, enrolling an average of 7,500 undergraduate and 10,000 graduate students from more than 135 countries; it is the second largest Catholic university in terms of enrollment in North America.
 The school's athletic teams are nicknamed the Hoyas and include a men's basketball team, which is a member of the Big East Conference.

-Notable alumni include 32 Rhodes Scholars, 46 Marshall Scholars, 33 Truman Scholars, 565 Fulbright Scholars, at least 10 living billionaires, 26 U.S. governors, 2 U.S. Supreme Court justices, 2 U.S. presidents, and 116 members of the United States Congress including 26 senators, as well as international royalty and more than a dozen foreign heads of state.
+Notable alumni include 32 Rhodes Scholars, 46 Marshall Scholars, 33 Truman Scholars, 565 Fulbright Scholars, at least 12 living billionaires, 26 U.S. governors, two U.S. Supreme Court justices, two U.S. presidents, and 116 members of the United States Congress including 26 senators, as well as international royalty and more than a dozen foreign heads of state.
 Georgetown has educated more U.S. diplomats than any other university including at least 92 ambassadors of the United States, as well as a number of American politicians and civil servants.